Relationships

 "So how do I approach this in daily life?
 Give me tools," Dina said.

 "Start each morning with the question: What am I feeling?
 Allow yourself to stop at least twice a day just to breathe and feel.
 You might keep an emotional journal and write at least one sentence a day.
-And most importantly, remember that you don’t need someone to see you all the time.
+Most importantly, remember that you do not need someone to see you all the time.
 Sometimes all that is required is for you to see your own heart."

 All details have been changed for privacy reasons.